mills-snhu/SNHU-305/README.md

 What resources, tools, or coding practices did you use that might be helpful in future assignments or tasks?

 Employers sometimes ask for examples of work that you have successfully completed to show your skills, knowledge, and experience.
 What might you show future employers from this assignment?

+I would show my Project Two code with the SHA-cipher, exemption handling, Certificate Authority integration, and use of Spring.